Yash-Ralhi/chat_application_web/README.md

 1. Log in to Vercel (https://vercel.com).
 2. Add a new project and link the front-end repository.
 3. Deploy the project.
-Note the front-end URL (e.g., https://chat-application-web-frontend.vercel.app/).
+Note the front-end URL (https://chat-application-web-frontend.vercel.app/).

 **Usage Instructions**
 1. Access the Application:
-   *Open the front-end URL (e.g., https://chat-application-web-frontend.vercel.app/) in a browser.
+   * Open the front-end URL (e.g., https://chat-application-web-frontend.vercel.app/) in a browser.
 2. Join the Chat:
-   *Type your message in the input field and click "Send" or press Enter.
+   * Type your message in the input field and click "Send" or press Enter.
 3. Real-Time Interaction:
-   *Open multiple tabs or share the link with others to test real-time messaging.
+   * Open multiple tabs or share the link with others to test real-time messaging.
 ---
 ## Architecture
 ### Backend: